 Barbell Hack Squat

-If you’re training in a home gym, and you don’t have space for a squat rack, the barbell If you’re training in a home gym, and you don’t have space for a squat rack, the barbell hack squat serves as an effective variation to the regular back squat.
+If you’re training in a home gym, and you don’t have the space for a squat rack or leg press machine, the barbell hack squat serves as an effective variation to the regular back squat.

 All you need is a barbell and some plates.
 And if you get stuck at the bottom of a rep, you can just let go of the bar.